Export Control and Economic Sanctions Compliance Policy

 U.S. Department of the Treasury: Enforces U.S. economic sanctions and embargos through its Office of Foreign Assets Control (OFAC) and prohibits a wide range of transactions and the export of anything of value, either tangible or intangible, to sanctioned countries, organizations or individuals.

-Additional export regulations from the Department of Energy (DOE), Nuclear Regulatory Commission (NRC), the Environmental Protection Agency (EPA) and other agencies also apply to University activities.
+Additional export regulations from the Department of Energy (DOE), Nuclear Regulatory Commission (NRC), the Environmental Protection Agency (EPA), the Department of Agriculture (USDA) and other agencies also apply to University activities.

 Exclusions and Exemptions

 The federal government has excluded certain kinds of information from export controls.
 The most common exclusions applicable to institutions of higher education are the following:

 Fundamental research (basic or applied research in science and/or engineering at an accredited institution of higher learning in the United States resulting in information that is ordinarily published and shared broadly within the scientific community) is excluded from export control regulations.
 This means that the intellectual product of fundamental research (publishable results) is excluded from export controls.